2486 Pruden Blvd. Suffolk, VA 23434

 Why do my teeth hurt after wearing a mouthguard?

-It is a sign that your mouth guard does not fit properly in your mouth if you experience pain or your mouth hurts after wearing it.
-It’s possible that the device is too big or too little and isn’t giving you the proper protection you want and need.
+It is a sign that your mouth guard does not fit properly if you experience pain or your mouth hurts after wearing it.
+It’s possible that the device is too big or too little, not giving you the proper protection you want and need.
 If this is the case, we will take a new mold of your mouth and create a new mouthguard that fits better.

 Request a Dental Appointment